-Maffei serves as chairman of the board of the Liberty-related companies Live Nation Entertainment, SiriusXM, Starz and TripAdvisor, and is a director of Charter Communications and Zillow.
+In addition, Maffei serves as Chairman of Qurate Retail Group, which owns digital commerce businesses, including subsidiaries QVC, HSNi and zulily and interests in FTD and ILG.
+Maffei also serves as Chairman of the Liberty-related companies Live Nation Entertainment, Pandora, SiriusXM and TripAdvisor, and a Director of Charter Communications and Zillow.

-Prior to joining Liberty in 2005, Maffei served as President and CFO of Oracle, Chairman, President and CEO of 360networks, CFO of Microsoft and Chairman of the Board of Expedia.
-Previously, he was a director of Barnes & Noble, Citrix, DIRECTV, Dorling Kindersley, Electronic Arts and Starbucks Coffee.
+Prior to joining Liberty in 2005, Maffei served as Co-President of Oracle, Chairman and CEO of 360networks, and CFO of Microsoft.
+He has also served as a Director of Barnes & Noble, Citrix, DIRECTV, Dorling Kindersley, Electronic Arts and Starbucks and was Chairman of Expedia and Starz.

 Maffei is a member of the Board of Trustees of Dartmouth College and Council on Foreign Relations.
-He previously served as President of the Board of Trustees of the Seattle Public Library.
+He has an MBA from Harvard Business School, where he was a Baker Scholar, and an AB from Dartmouth College.

 Mr. Barton has been a director of Liberty Interactive Corporation since December 2016.
 He is co-founder and Executive Chairman of the board of Zillow Group, a real estate marketplace, and co-founder and Non-Executive Chairman of the boards of Glassdoor.com, a salary and reviews website for companies, and Trover, a mobile discovery network.
 Prior to co-founding Zillow, Mr. Barton founded Expedia in 1994 as a group within Microsoft, which Microsoft later spun out in 1999.
 He served as Expedia's President, Chief Executive Officer and as a member of its board of directors from 1999 to 2003.
 Mr. Barton is a Venture Partner at Benchmark Capital and is also on the boards of Netflix and several other privately held companies.
 He holds a bachelor's in general engineering: industrial economics from Stanford University and is an inaugural member of the Presidential Ambassadors for Global Entrepreneurship, appointed by President Obama in 2014.